okikio/native/packages/animate/README.md

 | `1`     | Number \| Function |

 Determines the animation playback rate.
-Useful in the authoring process to speed up some parts of a long sequence (value above 1) or slow down a specific animation to observe it (value below 1).
+Useful in the authoring process to speed up some parts of a long sequence (value above 1) or slow down a specific animation to observe it (value between 0 to 1), don't put negative numbers for speed.

 ### fillMode